 - If you drop anything in front of the shooting line, even if it’s within reach of your arm, do not retrieve it until the command has been given for everyone to stop shooting (usually “bows down” or “all clear”).

-- Always use field points at a regular archery bow range (avoid hunting broad-heads as they are more dangerous to handle and will damage most practice targets)
+- Only use field points on the archery range (no broad-heads, hunting or practice, as they are more dangerous to handle and will damage most practice targets).

-- If you are using wooden arrows, always check them for cracks or splintering before your shooting session.
+- Always check your arrows for cracks or splintering before your shooting session.

 - Make it a habit to always check the bow limbs for any damage before you start shooting.